whatmakeart/whatmakeart.github.io/content/3d-modeling/fusion-360/fusion-360-cnc-modeling.md

 ### Hex Stool

-This [video](https://youtu.be/9utpuieg5lI) shows the process of creating a simple hexagon stool.
+This [video](https://youtu.be/9utpuieg5lI) shows the process of creating a simple hexagon stool in [Fusion 360](fusion-360.md).
 The video uses a previous method using joints to lay the parts flat.
 You should use the [arrange tool](https://youtu.be/GzknioA34F8) when you lay your parts flat.

 <div class="gallery-grid">